Food Revolution Network

 Droopy carrots and celery, older potatoes, wrinkly bell peppers, and wilted greens can revive in soup like nothing was ever amiss.
 As Russ Cooper wrote in MAD magazine, “Soup is food’s last chance to be eaten.”

-5 Vegan Soup Recipes to Warm You from the Inside Out
+5 Vegan Soup Recipes To Warm You From the Inside Out

 Whether it’s the warming spices or the soup temperature, or perhaps a combination of the two, you’re certainly going to feel the warmth from these hearty and nourishing soups.
-Enjoy Thai Curry Butternut Soup or Fragrant Kidney Bean Lentil Dal when you’re craving Asian cuisine or the Wild Rice and Mushroom Stew when you’re looking for something earthy with umami flavors.
-Love intoxicating Moroccan spices?
-Then the Moroccan Bean Stew if for you.
-Finally, if you enjoy getting creative in the kitchen then you’re going to have fun making a coriander and star anise tea ball infusion that is used to flavor the Orange Lentil Soup with Anise and Coriander.
-Our suggestion?
-Try one each day of the week and freeze leftovers so you have warming soup for weeks ahead.
+Enjoy Thai Curry Butternut Soup or Fragrant Kidney Bean Lentil Dal when you’re craving Asian cuisine, or the Wild Rice and Mushroom Stew when you’re looking for something earthy with umami flavors.

 1. Moroccan Bean Stew